dran5447/ThreeJSBasics/README.md

 # ThreeJSBasics
-Basic Three.js concepts adapted from their official samples
+Basic [Three.js](https://threejs.org/) concepts adapted from their official samples

+To run:
+After cloning the repo, make sure you have npm installed.
+Install http-server package and run.
+Navigate to locally hosted site.